kriyazhao/Python-NFS/README.md

 Python-NFS
 ==========

-A simple network file system implemented using python.
-Users can ending HTTP requests to NFS through RESTful API provided by server to add/delete/view/update hashed files stored in the network drive.
+A simple network file system implemented using jquery/ajax + python + webpy + mySQL.
+It allows clients to register/login to manage files online by sending HTTP requests to NFS through RESTful API provided by server.
 Server handles those requests by calling the corresponding function through URL rewrite.

-The main funtions:

-server-only:

-- set up configuration
-- validate existing files

-client:

-- login before manipulating data
-- logout after manipulating data
-- get infomation about the server
-- handle requests of GET, POST, PUT and DELETE
+Clients can extract, add, view, edit, delete, share files. auto sync of any change to the file will be done everytime user finish typing.
+In terms of file security, file path and file name are encrypted to keep user's confidentiality.